Special offer

 Items to include in your letter

-When drafting the welcome back to work letter, consider including the following items, regardless of the reason for absence:
+When drafting the welcome back to work letter, consider including the following items, regardless of the reason for absence.
+Be sure to include the company address, employee’s name, job title and employee ID in the letter for clarity and proper identification.

 A note of appreciation

-Demonstrate how much you value your team by starting the letter with a note of gratitude for the employee’s past contributions to their team.
+Start the letter with a quick thank-you for their contributions and dedication to the team.
 Express your enthusiasm about their return.

 A schedule for their first day or week back

-Ease the pressure and reduce uncertainty by outlining what their first day or week back will look like.
+Reduce uncertainty by outlining what their first day or week back will be like.
 Giving them a clear sense of your expectations is useful for them to gauge their progress as they adjust.

 Important dates